Air Conditioner Repair Checklist

 - Make sure the correct setting is showing.
 If you can’t alter it, override it by decreasing the temperature and hitting the “hold” button.
 This will force your AC to work if scheduling is not right.

 - Test setting the thermostat 5 degrees lower than the room’s temperature.
 Your AC won’t start if the thermostat is set the same as the room’s temperature.

 Once your thermostat is set accurately, you should start getting chilled air fast.

 If you rely on a smart thermostat, such as one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for assistance.
 If you’re still having problems, contact us at 314-262-4541 for help.

 Your AC typically has a power-cutting switch by its outdoor unit.
 This device is generally in a metal box hung on your home.
-If your unit has recently been maintained, the device may have inadvertently been positioned in the “off” position.
+If your unit has recently been maintained, the device may have inadvertently been turned off.

 Blocked Condensate Drain Pan

 Condensate drain pans catch the surplus liquid your AC takes out of the air.
 This pan can be found either under or inside your furnace or air handler.

 When there’s an obstruction or clogged drain, water can become concentrated and initiate a safety setting to stop your unit.